 I want to note that these photos are part of the character breakfast and are NOT included on the PhotoPass.
 You’ll need to purchase these during breakfast if you’d like your photos.

-After the photos with Mickey and Minnie, we heading back to the restaurant waiting area before a cast member came out to take us to our table.
+After the photos with Mickey and Minnie, we headed back to the restaurant waiting area before a cast member came out to take us to our table.

 Then, they brought us out two baskets of baked goods.
 We got mini croissants, muffins, and pastries.
 And we also got mini plates of fresh fruit.
 They also took our breakfast order.

-In November 2021, the Disney Aulani Breakfast was a plated meal where we chose items off of their menu.
+In November 2021, the Makahiki Character Breakfast was a plated meal where we chose items from their menu.
 They have a QR code on the table so you can access their menu.

-Usually, they have “Aunty” come gather the kids for a parade around the restaurant where they sing, dance, and play music.
-It was a blast when my kids were little and I hope that comes back.
+Usually, they have “Aunty” come gather the kids for a parade around the restaurant for Aunty’s Breakfast Celebration, where they sing, dance, and play music.
+It was a blast when my kids were little, and I hope that comes back.

 But in the meantime, it was great to be able to hear live Hawaiian music while we ate our meal.